-- Dig 2 – 3″ trench where you will actually lay the cable.
+Dig 2 – 3″ trench where you will actually lay the cable.
 Some people recommend more or less.
 I’ve seen as much as 5″ recommended and as little as 1′.
-I wouldn’t go any less than 18″, but to be sure you don’t pull up your cable doing yard work, it’s better to go a little deeper, but definitely no more than 3″.
+I wouldn’t go any less than 18″, but to be sure you don’t pull up your cable doing landscape digging, it’s better to go a little deeper, but definitely no more than 3″.

 Bury the cable lightly.
 At every fixture location, loop the cable up out of the dirt for connection to your fixtures.

 Install the transformer and plug it in.
 Basically all you need to do is attach it to your house or a post next to your GFCI switch.
 Be sure to follow all of the directions that come with it to be sure it’s grounded properly.
 Once it’s installed and grounded, connect your cable to it by cutting the end of the cable with wire cutters and stripping off ½” of the insulation.
 Then place each of the 2 wires under the terminal screws and tighten the screws down on them.
 This is just like hooking up a stereo speaker.